N0taN3rd/Squidwarc/README.md

 More information about this terminology can be found via [ws-dl.blogspot.com](http://ws-dl.blogspot.com/search?q=composite)

+The mode set is currently applied to the initial seed list and any discovered seeds have ```page-only``` applied to them

+The application of the mode to the discovered seed is discussed in feature request [#13](https://github.com/N0taN3rd/Squidwarc/issues/13)

 # Usage

 Run `npm install` or `yarn` before continuing in order to install the dependencies for this project.